IGNF/myria3d/docs/source/guides/train_new_model.md

 python run.py experiment=RandLaNet_base_run_FR
 ```

-After training, you model best checkpoints and hydra config will be saved in a `DATE/TIME/` subfolder of the `LOG_PATH` you specified, with an associated hydra `config.yaml`.
+After training, you model best checkpoints and hydra config will be saved in a `DATE/TIME/` subfolder of the `LOGS_DIR` you specified, with an associated hydra `config.yaml`.

 ### Optimized learning rate